HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 This transition from traditional search to AI-powered search demands a broader, more nuanced approach to optimization:

 1. **Multi-platform visibility**: SEO strategies must now account for visibility across a diverse array of AI surfaces and platforms, including:

    - Traditional search engines (Google, Bing)
    - AI chatbots (ChatGPT, Google's Gemini, Perplexity, Anthropic's Claude)
    - Integrated assistants (Microsoft Copilot, potential Apple-ChatGPT integration)
-  - Ecosystem-specific tools (Google Workspace, Microsoft 365\)
+   - Ecosystem-specific tools (Google Workspace, Microsoft 365)
    - Browser and device-level integrations

 2. **Beyond conventional optimization**: Success in this landscape goes beyond optimizing for specific features like Google's AI Overview.
 It requires a holistic approach to making content discoverable and comprehensible across all emerging search interfaces.

 3. **Leveraging structured data strategically**: The key to improved visibility lies not just in publishing structured data using schema markup but in facilitating access to structured information about entities that matter to your business or content.
 This involves:

    - Ensuring clear, structured information is available and easily interpretable by various AI systems.
    - Ensuring that the metadata used to describe the webpage for bots is consistent with the content presented to human readers.
-  - Directly feeding accurate information to relevant platforms and marketplaces (e.g., Google Merchant, Amazon) for products and services.
+   - Directly feeding accurate information to relevant p

 ## Rich Results and Knowledge Panels